 W-6

-W-6 carries a suite of advanced payloads designed to expand the technical foundation for autonomous hypersonic flight and next-generation thermal protection systems.
-The mission is funded through a partnership between the Air Force Research Laboratory (AFRL) and commercial space entities.
+W-6 carried a suite of advanced payloads designed to expand the technical foundation for autonomous hypersonic flight and next-generation thermal protection systems.
+The mission was funded through a partnership between the Air Force Research Laboratory (AFRL) and commercial space entities.

 Autonomous Navigation in Hypersonic Flight

-The vehicle carries one interior payload, an autonomous navigation system that uses onboard imagery to identify resident space objects, including stars and low Earth orbit satellites, to determine precise vehicle position.
-The mission represents a critical step toward fully autonomous navigation for hypersonic and reentry vehicles.
+On W-6, the algorithm operated aboard Varda’s hypersonic reentry capsule, using onboard imagery to identify resident space objects, including stars and low Earth orbit satellites, to determine precise vehicle position.
+The mission represented a critical step toward fully autonomous navigation for hypersonic and reentry vehicles operating in dynamic environments.

 Advancing Thermal Protection Systems

-W-6 also carries a nose tile developed by Sandia National Laboratory that is embedded with small samples of advanced thermal protection materials.
-The mission will enable researchers to evaluate material performance under real life hypersonic heating conditions.
+W-6 also carried a nose tile developed by Sandia National Laboratory embedded with small samples of advanced thermal protection materials.
+The mission enabled researchers to evaluate material performance under real life hypersonic heating conditions.

-In addition, two instrumented shoulder tiles on the heatshield will collect in-flight thermal and performance data for NASA.
+In addition, two instrumented shoulder tiles on the heatshield collected in-flight thermal and performance data for NASA.
 These tiles were made at NASA’s Ames Research Center in California’s Silicon Valley using an alternative production technique called “eChar.”

 Building the Infrastructure for Reliable Return

-Together, the three payloads will generate valuable flight data to support continued innovation in thermal protection systems for reusable reentry vehicles and hypersonic platforms.
+Together, the three payloads (from Rhea, NASA, and Sandia) generated valuable flight data to support continued innovation in thermal protection systems for reusable reentry vehicles and hypersonic platforms.
 The data will also contribute to strengthening the technical foundation required for resilient U.S. national security space capabilities.

 “W-6 demonstrates the ways we support our partners in validating critical technologies.
 By flying through hypersonic conditions that are impossible to replicate on the ground, we can enable rapid advancement of flight platforms." said Jordan Croom, Vice President of Payloads at Varda.
 “Frequent, reliable reentry is foundational to building a thriving LEO economy — and to ensuring the United States leads in hypersonic capabilities.”